 The CIPR has shifted its position on AVE from education to legislation.
-It’s a bold move but it needs a rethink.
+It's a bold move but it needs a rethink.
 PRWeek called me out this week for being critical of the CIPR's new position on AVE.

 PRWeek needs to recognise the difference between plain speaking and a row but notwithstanding it's an important issue and one that I've frequently spoken out on.